 However, gone is the thick plastic coating which has been the bane of my existence!
 The coating is much thinner, paper thin.
 The plastic coating from the 17.1s had small dots all around it to help with friction in contact with the ball.
 The agility bandage on the Nemeziz 18.1 is much smoother to the touch.
-There is the textured zig zag design on material but it’s not coarse enough to provide sufficient grip on the ball.
-The upper does feel softer, padded and strangely, slightly foamy with its thickness.
+There is the textured zig zag design on the material but it’s not coarse enough to provide sufficient grip on the ball.
+The upper does feel softer, padded and strangely, quite thick and foamy.

 Breaking In: The True Nemesis

 After slipping on the boot, it immediately hit me how tight and narrow the boot was around the mid-foot.
 I have moderately wide feet and my feet were calling out for help from the moment it settled in the Nemeziz.

 I took it real slow to break in to the new boots.
 I spent the first half of my game wearing my uber comfy Nike Premier 2.0 to warm up my feet.
 It helped greatly when I switched to the Nemeziz 18.1 in the second half.
 With my feet warmed up, it didn’t feel as suffocating when I put it on though it still remained tight.
 And then it happened…